Term of office: Provincial and Territorial Legislatures

 Provincial legislatures and the legislature of the Yukon function very similarly to the federal House of Commons.
 MLAs (called MPPs in Ontario, MNAs in Quebec, and MHAs in Newfoundland and Labrador) serve for the duration of the legislature, though they may resign before the legislature is dissolved or be elected in by-elections between general elections.
 The legislatures of the Northwest Territories and Nunavut operate using a consensus model, but are similar otherwise.
 The premiers and their cabinets are selected in the same way as in the House of Commons, and like at the federal level, the term of a provincial government can be ended by defeat in a general election or the loss of the legislature's confidence.

-All provincial legislatures except that of Nova Scotia have fixed-term election legislation in place, as does the legislature of the Northwest Territories.
+All provincial legislatures have fixed-term election legislation in place, as does the legislature of the Northwest Territories.
 Premiers may also advise Lieutenant Governors to dissolve legislatures at any time before the prescribed election date.